Accredited non-EU Qualification in Architecture

 Prescribed Qualification in Architecture

 A qualification in architecture awarded in this State and prescribed by the Minister for Environment, Heritage and Local Government under the Building Control Act 2007.
-Currently the only prescribed qualifications are the B.Arch from University College Dublin and the Dip.Arch or B.Arch from Dublin Institute of Technology.
+A list of Prescribed Qualficiations in Architecture is available in the Education Section of the RIAI website.

 Prescribed post-graduate Qualification in Professional Practice

 No post-graduate Qualifications in Professional Practice have yet been prescribed under the Building Control Act 2007.
-However the RIAI currently recognises two examinations for admission purposes:
+A list of Prescribed post-graduate Qualifications in Professional Practice is available in the Education Section of the RIAI website.

 For the purposes of these Regulations the ‘State’ is the Republic of Ireland.